 The Responsible People foundation is registered under the Peruvian Non-Profit Organization Act.
 With an annual contribution from Tierras Vivas, we support our operating costs as well as a significant portion of project development costs.

 Short Salkantay Trek to Machu Picchu 4 days is the best alternative to the Classic Inca Trail and best alternative trail to reach Machu Picchu.
 On this 4 day hike you overcome the highest point of the trek, which is the Salkantay Mountain at 4,550 meters above sea level!
 In the first part of the trek you also enjoy amazing mountain sceneries with snowy peaks, mountain lagoons and remote Andean villages to later experience a subtropical area of Cusco with its warm climate!
+Llactapata ruins near to the Machu Picchu mountain!
 The icing on the cake is obviously a guided tour of Machu Picchu in the end!
 Our Salkantay Trail is an alternative to the classic Inca Trail.
-This sacred route is an innovative experience for adventure tourists that want a bit more solitude and credibility.
+This Sacred route is an innovative experience for adventure tourists that want a bit more solitude and credibility.
 With more impressive surroundings, the Salkantay Trek to Machu Picchu offers you the chance of a calm but rich meditation on the nature.
 You will appreciate the testing ecosystem and the splendid appearance of the frost-topped Salkantay Mountain (6264m/20551ft.), known as the mountain that represents the mountain range of Vilcabamba the most.
 The short version of the Salkantay Trail is available for hikers with less time.

 Accommodation: Campsites (2 nights), Hotel (1 night).

 Meals: 3x breakfast, 3x lunch, 3x dinner, 2x afternoon hot beverage.

 Transportation: A private transportation, 1x train (Expedition Class).